The Lowland by Jhumpa Lahiri

 W.H.
 Auden (1907–1973) was an English poet, playwright, and essayist who lived and worked in the United States for much of the second half of his life.
 His work, from his early strictly metered verse, and plays written in collaboration with Christopher Isherwood, to his later dense poems and penetrating essays, represents one of the major achievements of twentieth-century literature.

 John Banville was born in Wexford, Ireland in 1945.
 He is the author of many novels, including The Book of Evidence, The Untouchable, Eclipse, The Sea (winner of the Man Booker Prize), and Ancient Light.
 As Benjamin Black he has written six crime novels, including Vengeance.

-Susan Dunn, a Professor of Humanities at Williams, is the coauthor with James MacGregor Burns of The Three Roosevelts.
+Susan Dunn, the Parish Third Century Professor of Humanities at Williams, is the author of Dominion of Memories: Jefferson, Madison, and the Decline of Virginia.
 Her most recent book is 1940: FDR, Willkie, Lindbergh, Hitler—the Election Amid the Storm.
-(February 2014)
+(June 2014)

-Samuel Freeman is the Avalon Professor in the Humanities and Professor of Philosophy and Law at the University of Pennsylvania.
-His most recent books are Justice and the Social Contract and Rawls.
-(October 2013)
+Samuel Freeman is the Avalon Professor in the Humanities and Professor of Philosophy and of Law at the University of Pennsylvania.
+Among his books are Justice and the Social Contract and Rawls.
+(July 2014)

 Peter Galassi was Chief Curator of Photography at the Museum of Modern Art from 1991 to 2011.
 He is the author of studies of the photographs of Henri Cartier-Bresson, Walker Evans, and Lee Friedlander, among other books.
 (October 2013)